 The growing senior citizen population is a key driver in the industry.
 Aging baby boomers – who expect to stay active long into retirement – are prime candidates for hip and other surgeries.
 They make up a large share of cancer diagnosis.
 The National Cancer Institute says half of cancer cases are diagnosed in people 66 older, fueling the need for diagnostics and other therapies.

 Another driver?
 Sports.
 Johns Hopkins Medicine reports that 30 million children play sports and 3.5 million injures a year.
 Advances in the medical device industry have gotten many back on the field quickly.

 There’s more money to spend on health care, too.
 Medicare and Medicaid spending is expected to increase, and the number of people with private health insurance – if not the percentage – is forecast to grow.

 Lehigh Valley Has Quite a Few Horses in the Race

 In the last year, Lehigh Valley companies rolled out consequential innovations in the market despite supply chain shocks and labor challenges:

-- OraSure Technologies, a diagnostic device company in south Bethlehem, made Time magazine’s list of top 100 inventions of 2020 for its work on a rapid COVID-19 test that recently got FDA approval.
+- OraSure Technologies, a diagnostic device company in south Bethlehem, received national attention for its work on a rapid COVID-19 test.
 The company is also behind rapid tests for Ebola and HIV.

 - B. Braun delivered a life-saving advance early in the pandemic when personal protection equipment was scarce: an extension set to allow infusion pumps to be placed in the hallway outside a patient’s room, limiting contact with healthcare workers.